 - reduce soil and streambank erosion

 - revegetate river banks, farmland and other public lands.

 Landcare groups also promote the sustainable use of soils through education and community awareness programs.

-The NSW Government currently funds the Landcare program, including the NSW Local Landcare Coordinator Initiative, a four-year program running through to June 2019.
-This initiative involves 72 local Landcare Coordinators working with 34 organisations across NSW to build the capacity of the Landcare movement to achieve its goals of:
+NSW Government funding of the Landcare program to 2023 is supporting the network of NSW Regional and Local Landcare Coordinators who work with LLS and other organisations across NSW to build the capacity of the Landcare movement to achieve its goals of: